Bernie Sanders on Corporate Regulation

 - Ingersoll Rand reincorporated in Bermuda in 2002 and then relocated again to Ireland in 2009, all while keeping the bulk of its management and workforce in North Carolina.

 Another particularly egregious example of this strategy is known as a “double Irish” or a “Dutch Sandwich,” which cheats not only America out of tax revenue but also Ireland.
 This is done by shuffling profits and product origins between Ireland, the Netherlands, and the Cayman Islands or Bermuda.
-The Irish government has attempted to crack down on the scheme, but whether they will be successful remains to be seen.

 I love companies like Amazon and Google.
 Why should I care?